 Thank you for your interest in the future Robley Rex VA Medical Center.
-We hope that all of Kentuckiana shares our excitement, knowing that building this new facility will greatly enhance how we honor service and empower the health of our Veterans by providing the most excellent and advanced healthcare available in the nation.
-The new Robley Rex VAMC campus is being designed to keep patient-centered care and whole-health concepts in mind, in order to provide a comfortable, safe, and healing environment for our Veterans.
+This new facility will greatly enhance how we honor service and empower the health of our Veterans by providing advanced healthcare our heroes deserve.
+The new Louisville VA hospital campus is being designed to keep patient-centered care and whole-health concepts in mind in order to provide a comfortable, safe, and healing environment for our Veterans.

 For all construction-related inquiries, please email LOUVAMCConstruction@USACE.ARMY.MIL.

 2004 – A Capital Asset Realignment for Enhances Services (CARES) Commission recommends the construction of a new VAMC in Louisville

 June 2006 – VA announces that a replacement hospital will be built

 September 2008 – Funding approved for new hospital

 May 11, 2011 – Public meeting held to discuss the five site options

 June 29, 2012 – 34-acre site off of Brownsboro Rd. is selected as the new hospital location

 March 2018 – Lawsuit filed to challenge the selection of the Brownsboro Rd. site

 March 18, 2021 – Lawsuit dismissed